Rouslan/NTracer/doc/ntracer.rst

     exists, otherwise return :py:mod:`.tracern`.

-    The results are cached, so calling this function multiple times with the same parameter is fast (the cache does not increase the reference count and unloaded modules automatically remove themselves from the cache).
+    The results are cached, so calling this function multiple times with the same parameter is fast.
+The cache does not increase the reference count and unloaded modules automatically remove themselves from the cache.